prashishb/prashishb/README.md

 - 🌱 I’m currently learning Data Structures and Algorithms

-- 💬 Ask me about React or Redux
+- 💬 Ask me about React, Redux

 - 📫 How to reach me: prashishb@gmail.com